fdar0536/Simple-Task-Queue/ReadMe.md

-# FlexFlow
+# Flex Flow

 ## Introduction

-This is a simple tool that allow you can manage the task queue by remote or in local.
+This is a simple tool that allow you can manage the task flow by remote or in local.
 ***Warning: DO NOT RUN THIS PROGRAM AS SUPER USER AND ADMINISTRATOR, OR IT WILL CAUSE CRITICAL SECURITY ISSUES.***

 ## Dependency